 What is Venture Capital?

-Venture capital is a type of investment that provides funding and resources to new and growing businesses.
+Venture capital financing is a type of investment that provides funding and resources to new and growing businesses.
 It typically comes from private investors, and is used to help a company expand, scale up operations, or make acquisitions.
 These investments range from small to large, depending on the key players.

 Washington, DC venture capital firms provide funding and resources to young businesses, with the hope that they will grow and be successful.
 The firms in Washington, DC focus on companies in a wide range of industries, including technology, life sciences, and clean tech.